thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 Think of it like this - you go through life as a student in a university, learning from professors and taking courses.
 But when it comes time for the final exam, not one of those professors can guarantee that you will pass.
 It is up to you alone, with your merits, to secure your future.
-Similarly, most religions place the burden of salvation on your own actions, and the result is uncertainty.
+Similarly, most religions place the burden of salvation on your own actions and the result is uncertainty.

 Christianity, however, is radically different.
 Christianity teaches that salvation is not based on merit but on relationship.
-The relationship with God starts at the very beginning, not at the end, and the assurance of eternal life is given freely, not earned.
+The relationship with God starts at the very beginning, not at the end and the assurance of eternal life is given freely, not earned.
 Acceptance comes from the moment you accept Jesus Christ and let Him be your Lord and Savior.
 Jesus Christ did not come to simply teach moral lessons or give us a set of guidelines for how to live; He came to provide the way for humans to be reconciled with God.
 The Apostle John writes that *"whoever believes